contao/docs/docs/dev/framework/maintenance-module/purge-task.md

 tl_maintenance_jobs:
     foobar:
         - Purge foobar
-        - 'Executes a custom purging task.
+        - Executes a custom purging task.
 ```

 This will then show the following for the purge module: